St Peter's Church, Minshull Vernon

-St Peter's Church is in Middlewich Road, Minshull Vernon, Cheshire, England.
+St Peter's Church is on Middlewich Road in Minshull Vernon, Cheshire, England.
 It is an active Anglican parish church in the deanery of Nantwich, the archdeaconry of Macclesfield, and the diocese of Chester.
 Its benefice is combined with that of St Leonard, Warmingham.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.
 It was a Commissioners' church, having received a grant towards its construction from the Church Building Commission.

 History

 The parish of Minshull Vernon was formed in 1840, and the earlier church stood on a different site nearer to where Leighton Hospital now stands.
 This church was damaged by fire and was demolished.
 St Peter's was built between 1847 and 1849 to a design by John Matthews, and consecrated on 12 December 1849.
 A grant of £150 was given towards its construction by the Church Building Commission, the total cost of its building being £1,700.
 A north transept to accommodate the organ was added in 1903, and this was extended in 1913 by Harold Sheldon.
 Electricity was installed in the church in 1959, and a new vestry was added to the west end of the church in 1966.